axellevandeneynde/unify-front/README.md

 # Unify (front-end)

 This repository contains the front-end for the project Unify.
-It is part of the Final Work of Axelle Vanden Eynde for the Bachelor Multimedia and Communication Thechnology at the Erasmus University College.
+It is part of the Final Work of Axelle Vanden Eynde for the Bachelor Multimedia and Communication Technology at the Erasmus University College.

 A deployed version can be found [here](https://unify-ff3ae.web.app/);
 ## Get it running locally